 - 1 cup shredded mozzarella

 Remove the sirloin steak from the fridge 20 minutes before you are ready to cook it; lightly season with salt and pepper on each side and let rest.
-Slice steak into thin slices; lightly season slices with salt and pepper on each side.
+Slice the seasoned steak into thin slices, across the grain.